MatthewMZN/FutureMakers/README.md

 ## Day 14 | Loss Functions | **[TOC](#table-of-contents)**<br>
 ### 7/19/2021

+### Lesson Plan:
+How to check if a CNN is generating false predictions (i.e. predicting a ‘cat’ image as a ‘dog’) during training?
+It is typically done using loss functions (also used interchangeably with the term objective functions or cost functions).
+A loss function is "a function for penalizing the errors in prediction" (Hastie et al.'s "Elements of Statistical Learning", by p.37)

+1. For different target tasks, we set different loss functions.
+Read sections 1 through section 2.1 (through Binary Cross-Entropy) in [this article](https://machinelearningmastery.com/how-to-choose-loss-functions-when-training-deep-learning-neural-networks/).
+2. Video lecture: check out this [lecture video](https://www.youtube.com/watch?v=h7iBpEHGVNc) (or [slides](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture3.pdf)) from Dr. Justin Johnson.

 ## Day 15 | Activation Functions | **[TOC](#table-of-contents)**<br>
 ### 7/20/2021